Tuition and financial aid

 *The tuition amount will be $3,100 for non-Wake Forest students.

-** $1,800 is the cost of housing for the Worrell house in London as well as Casa Artom in Venice.
-Your housing expenses may alter if you are not staying in one of these houses or if you are attending the Vienna program.
+** $1,800 is the cost of housing for the Worrell house in London.
+Your housing expenses may alter if you are not attending London or staying in the Worrell House.

 ***Living expenses include food, clothing, personal items, etc. Most students may be able to have cheaper living expenses.